tsukipond8531/NetFlix-Mern/README.md

-# Netflix Clone built using React, Redux Toolkit, Firebase, Styled Components, Axios, Node.js, Express and MongoDB.
+# Netflix Clone built using React, Redux Toolkit, Styled Components, Axios, Node.js, Express and MongoDB.

 ## Steps to Start the App